onfido/onfido-ios-sdk/README.md

 ...
 ```

-This step contains a screen to collect the user's privacy consent and is an optional step in the SDK flow.
-It contains the required consent language as well as links to Onfido's policies and terms of use.
+This step contains a screen to collect the US user's privacy consent for Onfido and is an optional step in the SDK flow.
+It contains the consent language required when you offer your service to US users as well as links to Onfido's policies and terms of use.
 The user must click "Accept" to get past this step and continue with the flow.
 The content is available in English only, and is not translatable.
 Note that this step does not automatically inform Onfido that the user has given their consent.
 At the end of the SDK flow, you still need to set the API parameter `privacy_notices_read_consent_given` outside of the SDK flow when [creating a check](#creating-checks).
 If you choose to disable this step, you must incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your user starts interacting with Onfido SDK.
-For more information about this step, and how to collect user consent, please visit http://developers.onfido.com/guide/onfido-privacy-notices-and-consent.
+For more information about this step, and how to collect user consent, please visit [Onfido Privacy Notices and Consent](http://developers.onfido.com/guide/onfido-privacy-notices-and-consent).

 #### Capture steps